Mapping policy for how the EU can reduce its impact on tropical deforestation

 "Unsurprisingly, there is weaker support for tougher regulations, such as import restrictions on certain goods.
 But our study shows that there is broad support in general, including for certain policies that have real potential to reduce imported deforestation," says Martin Persson, Associate Professor of Physical Resource Theory at Chalmers University of Technology.

-Previous research from Chalmers University of Technology has already shown the EU's great impact in this area.
+Previous research has already shown the EU's great impact in this area.
 More than half of tropical deforestation is linked to production of food and animal feed, such as palm oil, soybeans, wood products, cocoa and coffee - goods which the EU imports in vast quantities.
 The question is, what can the EU do to reduce its contribution to deforestation?

 "This issue is particularly interesting now, as this year the EU is planning to present legislative proposals for reducing deforestation caused by European consumption.
-The question has been discussed by the EU since 2008, but now something political is actually happening," says Simon Bager, a doctoral student at the Université Catholique de Louvain, Belgium, and lead author of the study.
+The question has been discussed by the EU since 2008, but now something political is actually happening," says Simon Bager, a doctoral student at the University of Louvain (UCLouvain), and lead author of the study.

 Two suggestions stand out from the crowd